-As a member of the Fitzwilliam String Quartet from 2008 to 2016, she performed throughout the United Kingdom, including at Kings Place and Wigmore Hall in London.
-During this time, the Quartet, toured in Canada, USA, Italy, France, Luxembourg, Germany, Slovenia, Denmark, Israel and South Africa.
-They also appeared live on BBC Radio 3′s ‘In Tune’ and had residencies at the University of St Andrews, Scotland, Fitzwilliam College, Cambridge and at Bucknell University, Pennsylvania.
+Cellist HEATHER TUACH is from Newfoundland and now lives in London, UK where she performs in chamber music concerts, teaches and organises Wintertide Music Festival.
+Heather was a member of the Fitzwilliam String Quartet from 2008 to 2016.
+During that time, she gave many concerts throughout the UK, including at Wigmore Hall and Kings Place in London.
+She also toured in Canada, USA, Italy, France, Luxembourg, Germany, Slovenia, Denmark, Israel and South Africa.
+She appeared live on BBC Radio 3′s ‘In Tune’ and had residencies at the University of St Andrews, Scotland, Fitzwilliam College, Cambridge and at Bucknell University, Pennsylvania.

 Heather can be heard on a number of recordings including the FSQ’s Bruckner String Quartet and Quintet (Linn Records, 2015), which received 5/5 stars from BBC Music Magazine.
 Her recording with pianist Patil Harboyan, Music from Armenia for Cello and Piano (Divine Art Records, 2014), has been called ‘A delightful disc of discoveries’ (Jeremy Nicholas, Gramophone Magazine) and ‘A CD of real joy!’
 (David Wright, Wrightmusic).
 In 2015, the duo performed Music from Armenia at Carnegie Hall, New York.
 Heather most recently recorded Intricate Web, the chamber music and solo cello suite of British composer Liz Johnson (Metier, 2017).
 She has since performed the cello suite in concerts in Birmingham and Newfoundland.